kubernetes/website/content/en/blog/_posts/2023-06-29-container-image-signature-verification/index.md

 Assuming that a project now produces signed container image artifacts, how can one actually verify the signatures?
 It is possible to do it manually like outlined in the [official Kubernetes documentation][docs].
-The problem with that approach is that it involves no automation at all and should be only done for testing purposes.
+The problem with this approach is that it involves no automation at all and should be only done for testing purposes.
 In production environments, tools like the [sigstore policy-controller][policy-controller] can help with the automation.
-They provide a higher level API by using [Custom Resource Definitions (CRD)][crd] as well as an integrated [admission controller and webhook][admission] to verify the signatures.
+These tools provide a higher level API by using [Custom Resource Definitions (CRD)][crd] as well as an integrated [admission controller and webhook][admission] to verify the signatures.